 #5 You don’t have clear goals

 It’s important to have a goal or objective in mind in order to motivate you to train.
-Decide what you want to achieve and why, as well as when you want to achieve it by.
+Decide what you want to achieve and why, as well as when you want to achieve it.
 Try to measure progress by writing it all down, track performance and use any progression as motivation and an incentive to continue.
-Regularly check your body fat percentage, or the cirucumference of your arms, legs, hip and waist to check your progress.
+Regularly check your body fat percentage, or the circumference of your arms, legs, hip and waist to check your progress.
 Rewards make great motivators and they’re particularly good in the early stages of a fitness programme before exercise has become a reward in itself.
 You can make your rewards small or big, depending on how hard you work and how good you feel as a result.
 Things like a weekend away, a chocolate or ice cream after a long week of exercise, or dinner at your favourite restaurant.